Dry Needling at K-Flow Therapy

 Dry needling at K-Flow Therapy is performed by a practitioner who is:

-Your safety and comfort are always the first priority.
+Your safety and comfort are always the priority.

 Is Dry Needling Right For You?

-If you’re dealing with tension that keeps returning or movement that feels restricted or “stuck”, dry needling may be an appropriate option.
+If you’re experiencing recurring tightness, persistent muscle guarding, or movement that feels restricted or “stuck,” dry needling may be an appropriate option.

 During your session, I will assess your movement patterns and explain whether dry needling is suitable for your condition.